sheharyarn/werewolf.nvim/README.md

 # Werewolf.nvim

-> Automatically change dark and light themes in Neovim
+> Apply custom Neovim configs based on system theme

-`werewolf.nvim` is a handy neovim plugin that lets you change the theme or run custom code depending on the time of day or the system theme
+`werewolf.nvim` is a handy neovim plugin that automatically changes the theme, apply configs or run custom code depending on the system theme or the time of day.
+This plugin actively listens for changes, so it can apply configs at runtime when the system theme changes from light to dark or vice versa, without needing to restart Neovim.

 <br>